hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Table of Contents

-Quilotoa Loop Map & Hiking Logistics
+Quilotoa Loop Map & Trekking Logistics

 3 day Quilotoa loop map snipped, hiking quilotoa loop, sigchos to quilotoa village, standard route quilotoa loop hike

-Daily Schedule | Quilotoa Loop 3 Days
+Daily Schedule | Quilotoa Loop 3 Day Trek

 • Day 1 | Sigchos to Isinlivi | 7.75 miles